Simon the Sorcerer (series)

-Titles
+Games

 Simon the Sorcerer

-Simon the Sorcerer was released by Adventure Soft on 2 January 1993 in DOS and Amiga formats.
+Simon the Sorcerer was released by Adventure Soft in January 1993 for MS-DOS and Amiga.
 The story begins with the protagonist, Simon, as an ordinary teenager.
 His dog Chippy discovers a chest in the loft of his house containing a spellbook titled "Ye Olde Spellbooke".
 Simon throws the book onto the floor in contempt, but a portal opens above it.
 Chippy goes through the portal and Simon follows.

 After entering the portal, Simon finds himself in another world.
 After escaping from some goblins who intended to eat him, he discovers that he has been brought on a quest to rescue the wizard Calypso from the evil sorcerer Sordid.

-The game includes parodies of various popular books and fairy tales, including Rapunzel, The Lord of the Rings, The Chronicles of Narnia, Jack and the Beanstalk and the Three Billy Goats Gruff.
+The game includes parodies of various popular books and fairy tales, including Rapunzel, The Lord of the Rings, The Chronicles of Narnia, Jack and the Beanstalk, and the Three Billy Goats Gruff.

 Simon is voiced by Chris Barrie.
 This game marks the first appearance of two somewhat inept demons, who are recurring characters throughout the remainder of the series.